gravitational/teleport/docs/2.7/admin-guide.md

         auto-scaling group, you have to shrink the group to **just one auth server** prior to performing an upgrade.

+    !!! important "Important":
+        While Teleport will attempt to perform any necessary migrations, as a precaution we recommend users create a backup of their backend before upgrading the Auth Server.
+This allows safe rollback in-case the migration itself fails.

 2. Then, upgrade the proxy servers.
 The proxy servers are stateless and can be upgraded in any sequence or at the same time.